-The priority actions are supported by 32 recommendations and have been designed to ensure households and businesses can have high confidence in their energy needs being met following the 2015-16 energy security event.
+The priority actions were supported by 32 recommendations and were designed to ensure households and businesses can have high confidence in their energy needs being met following the 2015-16 energy security event.

 The Interim Report, and its Executive Summary, can be accessed through the links below.